solenedel/emoji-mart/README.md

 # Emoji mart 🔥

-This is a mock e-commerce app (no payment features).
+A mock online shop.
+Browse items by category, price or name.
+Add/remove items to your favorites or your shopping cart.

-Database: Postgres
+- Database: Postgres
-Front end: ReactJS, Bootstrap, SASS
+- Front end: ReactJS, Bootstrap, SASS
-Back end: Node.js
+- Back end: Node.js

 ## Running the app